MakrooOwais/Classwork_MnC/Numerical Solutions of DE/Runge-Kutta Method/readme.md

-# Runge-Kutta Method - Explanation and Implementation
+# Runge-Kutta Method Implementation Using Classes - Explanation

-The **Runge-Kutta method** is a numerical technique for solving ordinary differential equations (ODEs) numerically.
-It's particularly useful for solving ODEs that can't be solved analytically.
-The method approximates the solution by breaking down the interval into smaller steps and computing the change in the dependent variable over each step.

-## Key Concepts

-Before diving into the implementation, let's understand the key concepts involved:

-1. **Ordinary Differential Equation (ODE)**: An equation that relates a function with its derivatives.
-It describes how a variable changes with respect to another variable.
-2. **Initial Value Problem (IVP)**: Given an initial value for the function, find its values at various points using the ODE.
-3. **Step Size (h)**: The interval at which the solution is computed.
-4. **Order of the Method**: Determines the accuracy of the approximation.
+The provided code implements the **Runge-Kutta method** for solving ordinary differential equations (ODEs) using a class-based approach.
+Let's break down the code and understand how classes are utilized to implement this numerical technique.

-## Implementation Explanation
+## Class `RungeKuttaMethod`

-### Function Definitions

-The provided implementation includes two functions (`f_1` and `f_2`) representing the differential equations to be solved.
-They take `x` and `y` as inputs and return the corresponding values based on the equations.
+This class represents the core of the Runge-Kutta method implementation.
+It contains methods and attributes necessary for solving ODEs numerically.

-### `rungeKuttaMethod` Function
+### Class Attributes

+- `coefficients_dict`: A dictionary containing coefficients for different orders of the Runge-Kutta method.
+- `coefficients_k_dict`: A dictionary containing coefficients for evaluating `k_i` values.
+- `order`: The order of the Runge-Kutta method.
+- `result`: The final result of the method.
+- `k_i`: A list to store intermediate values.

+### Constructor `__init__(self, order: int)`

+The constructor initializes the class instance with the specified order and creates placeholders for the result and `k_i` values.

+### Method `solve(self, f: callable, a: float, y_a: float, h: float) -> float`

-The `rungeKuttaMethod` function takes the following inputs:
+This method is responsible for solving the given ODE using the Runge-Kutta method.
+It takes the following inputs:

 - `f`: The callable representing the differential equation.
 - `a`: The initial value of the independent variable.
 - `y_a`: The initial value of the dependent variable at `a`.
 - `h`: The step size.
-- `order`: The order of the Runge-Kutta method.

-The function then uses the Runge-Kutta method to approximate the value of the dependent variable at a specific point.
-Here's how it works:
+Inside the method:

-1. It defines the coefficients and coefficients for `k_i` based on the chosen order.
+1. The appropriate coefficients are retrieved based on the order of the method.
-2. Calculates `k_i` values using the provided differential equation and coefficients.
+2. The `k_i` values are calculated using the provided differential equation and coefficients.
-3. Computes the result by combining the weighted `k_i` values.
+3. The final result is computed by combining the weighted `k_i` values.

-The function returns the approximation of the dependent variable at the specified point.

-### Example

-For instance, consider the equation `dy/dx = -2xy^2` with the initial condition `y(0) = 1`.
-By using the Runge-Kutta method with an order of 4 and a step size of 0.2, the function approximates the value of `y` at `x = 0.2`.
+4. The result is rounded to ensure precision.

+### Method `getKs(self) -> list`

+This method returns the list of intermediate `k_i` values.

+## Creating Instances and Solving Equations

+Three instances of the `RungeKuttaMethod` class are created for orders 2, 3, and 4.
+The equations `f_1` and `f_2` are solved using each instance with different initial conditions and step sizes.

+## Benefits of Using Classes

+1. **Modularity**: The class-based approach encapsulates the implementation details within the class, making the code more modular and organized.
+2. **Reusability**: Once the class is defined, it can be reused to solve various ODEs with different initial conditions and orders.
+3. **Readability**: The use of classes improves code readability by grouping related functionality together.

-### Conclusion
+## Conclusion

-The Runge-Kutta method is a widely used technique for numerically solving ordinary differential equations.
-It provides a way to approximate the behavior of complex systems that can't be solved analytically.
-The implementation in the provided code follows the core principles of Runge-Kutta's algorithm: breaking down the problem into steps, evaluating functions at specific points, and combining these evaluations to approximate the solution.
-The method can be applied to various types of differential equations, making it an essential tool in scientific and engineering fields.
+By using classes to implement the Runge-Kutta method, the code becomes more structured, reusable, and maintainable.
+This approach is particularly beneficial when dealing with multiple orders of the method and varying differential equations, as it allows for a clear separation of concerns and efficient code management.